junbetterway/spring-cloud-func-aws-lambda-kafka-event-source-basic/README.md

           destination: topic-greetings
 ```

 Given this, if you recall from our previous __[tutorial](https://github.com/junbetterway/spring-cloud-func-aws-lambda-basic)__ we do not need anymore to define an environment variable __SPRING_CLOUD_FUNCTION_DEFINITION__ during our creation of AWS Lambda function since it is already configured on the above yml file.
-However, we need to make sure that we define the value for our environment variable __KAFKA_BROKERS__ which is/are the values of __Private IPv4 DNS__ of the configured EC2 instances with Kafka cluster.
+However, we need to make sure that we define the value for our environment variable __KAFKA_BROKERS__ which is/are the values of __Private IPv4 DNS__ of the configured EC2 instances acting as Kafka brokers.

 ## Create Self-Managed Apache Kafka Cluster On AWS EC2 Instance
 ### A. Create The AWS Networking, Security Groups and EC2